signl4/docs/integrations/tensorflow/tensorflow.md

 # SIGNL4 Integration with TensorFlow

+[TensorFlow](https://www.tensorflow.org/) is an open-source software library for for high performance numerical computation.
+It can be used from desktops to clusters of servers to mobile and edge devices such as Raspberry Pi.
+TensorFlow was originally developed by Google AI researchers and comes with strong support for machine learning and deep learning and the flexible numerical computation.
+Pairing TensorFlow with SIGNL4 can enhance your daily operations with an extension to your mobile team.

+There are various use cases possible with TensorFlow:

+- Video, image and sound recognition
+- Big data analysis (e.g. financial data)
+- Pre-processing of sensor data in the field
+- Deep learning, risk detection, predictive maintenance, fraud detection

 TensorFlow can be used in quite a range of different scenarios.
 The following integration demonstrates demonstrates the part of sending certain information to a SIGNL4 team via an HTTP POST request.

 SIGNL4 is a mobile alert notification app for powerful alerting, alert management and mobile assignment of work items.
 Get the app at [https://www.signl4.com](https://www.signl4.com/).